Gimmyo1/Mados_proj/README.md

-﻿# Unet for marine debris detection on MADOS dataset
+﻿# Unet for detecting marine pollutants and sea surface features on MADOS dataset